beshu-tech/readonlyrest-docs/examples/elastic-cloud-cluster-integration/README.md

-# INTEGRATION
+---
+description: ROR-based cluster with remote X-Pack Security cluster on Elastic Cloud integration
+---

-# ROR-based cluster with remote X-Pack Security cluster on Elastic Cloud
+# ROR-based cluster with remote X-Pack Security cluster on Elastic Cloud Integration

 ReadonlyREST plugin cannot be installed on Elastic Cloud.
 But we can still take advantage of ROR's features with a little, smart trick - [the remote cluster](https://www.elastic.co/guide/en/elasticsearch/reference/current/remote-clusters.html) Elasticsearch feature.
 A self-managed ROR-based cluster can access an Elastic Cloud cluster when the latter is configured